ministryofjustice/nomis-reports/helm_deploy/README.md

 ### Setup Lets Encrypt cert

-Ensure the ceritificate defination exists in the cloud-platform-environments repo under the relavent namespaces folder
+Ensure the certificate definition exists in the cloud-platform-environments repo under the relevant namespaces folder

 e.g.
 ```